guy915/How-To-Know-Everything/Temporary Notes/Untitled 1.md

   - **Document Integration:** Provide explicit instructions on referencing uploaded materials.
 - **Iterative Feedback:** Present the draft blueprint for user feedback and refine it until every section meets your standards.

-*Conclusion of Step 5:* Finalize the blueprint only after thorough validation, ensuring it forms a robust foundation for the full instruction set.
+Finalize the blueprint only after thorough validation, ensuring it forms a robust foundation for the full instruction set.

 ---

 ## Step 6: Instruction Content Generation

+With the blueprint as a guide, generate the full instruction set using ***IMPLICIT SUGGESTIVE DIRECT SECOND-PERSON INSTRUCTIONAL LANGUAGE***.
+This phase emphasizes clarity, completeness, and modular structure:

 ### 6.1 Full Instruction Set Drafting
 - **Core Directives:** Generate detailed instructions that incorporate all academic context and guidelines from the blueprint.